-Violets have been introduced throughout North America from Europe, you will often see them in gardens for their beauty, but in the wild they like to grow in moist forest floors.
+Violets have been introduced throughout North America from Europe, you will often see them in gardens for their beauty, but in the wild, they like to grow on moist forest floors.
 They often grow under shade, in medium well-drained soils.

 Sweetfern (Comptonia peregrina)